Hotline provides confidential support from addiction counselors

 Physicians Are Eligible for Up to $1300 Reimbursement

 Because MAT is an important component of the continuum of care for addiction treatment, the State of Ohio is encouraging more physicians and other prescribers to provide medication-assisted treatment through continuing medical education opportunities and reimbursable trainings.
+Read more to get information about a training site near you.

 Primary Care Physicians Can Receive up to $25,000 Annually